andrezeitz/z-dentist-milestone-4/README.md

 The contact page is having a large google maps window to show the customer where the dentist company is located.
 After that its a contact box with the adress, phone number and email of the company.
 Last there is a contact form where the customer can enter there name, email and a message to be able to contact the company with any questions.
 After the message is send it will show a success message so the customer know we have recived the email.

 ### Appointment
 On the appointment page the customer will be able to make a booking within the form.
-They will put it there information then they can choose from a list what kind of threatment they would like to book with price information.
+Here the user have two chooices.
+Either they can be logged in to the site and will then be able to manage there booking after.
+If they dont want to registrer it works fine to make an appointment also.
+They will then put in the required  information, then they can choose from a list what kind of threatment they would like to book with price information.
 After that they can choose a desired date for there appointment.
 Finally there is a field that is not required but they can enter any additional information they would like.
 As soon as they make the reservation there will be a success message telling them the appointment have been send to the dentist.

-### Manage Appointment(Admin)
+### Manage
+This page is only visable if you are logged in as a user or admin.

+#### User
+If you are logged in as a user and make an appointment your bookings will be showned here.
+First it will just show your information and a message that the booking is still not confirmed.
+Once the admin confirm the appointment the card will change and instead show the confirmed date with time and also a delete button to let the customer cancel there appointment up to 24 hours prior to the appointment.
+If the booking is deleted an email will be sent out to both the customer and Admin confirming the appointment is canceled.
+The booking will then disappear from the manage site.

+#### Admin
-This page is only visable if you are logged in as a admin.
-It will show all the bookings that have been made and information on each customer.
+If you are logged in as a Admin, this page will show you all the bookings that have been made and information on all customers.
 The admin can then see the disired date the customer would like for there appointment and confirm it with date and time.
 Once the admin press the "Accept" button an email will be send to the customer confirming the appointment with date and time.
-On the manage page the booking will then show up as "Appointment accepted" with the date and time and a big "Confirmed" button will show up instead.
+The user card will then show a text with "Appointment accepted" and the date and time for the booking.
+Last the admin will see confirmed button that is not clickable and a delete button to be able to delete a booking.
+If the booking is deleted an email will be sent out to both the customer and Admin confirming the appointment is canceled.
+The booking will then disappear from the manage site.

 ### Footer
 The footer contains the opening hours and contact information about the company.